pushkar100/Machine-Learning-Notes/descriptive-statistics(prerequsite1).md

 **Note**: When we make a bin size larger, more values will fall into that bin and hence, the frequency for that bin increases.

+#### Uniform Distribution:

+The uniform distribution gets its name from the fact that the probabilities for all outcomes are the same.
+Every outcome is equally likely to occur.

+The histogram for a uniform distribution will look like a *rectangle*.
+The frequencies of all the bins/intervals will be the *same (equal)*.
+For roughly uniform distributions, the frequencies will be very similar (in case they aren't the same).

+A deck of cards has a uniform distribution because the likelihood of drawing a heart, a club, a diamond or a spade is equally likely.
+A coin also has a uniform distribution because the probability of getting either heads or tails in a coin toss is the same.

 #### Normal Distribution:
 **Normal Distribution** is a function that represents the distribution of many random variables as a symmetrical bell-shaped graph.